cake-contrib/Cake.Recipe/docs/input/docs/usage/publishing-documentation.md

 ---
 Order: 21
+Title: Publishing documentation
-Title: How to publish documentation
+Description: How to publish documentation with Cake.Recipe
 ---

 This document describes how to publish the documentation to the configured branch using the `Cake.Recipe` script.